raja-appuswamy/accel-align-release/README.md

 path-to-ref/ref.fna input-path/read.fastq
 ```

-#### Aligment-free mode ####
+#### Alignment-free mode ####
-Accel-Align does base-to-base align by default.
-However, Accel-Align supports alignment-free mapping mode where the position is reported without the CIGAR string.
+Accel-Align does base-to-base alignment by default.
+However, Accel-Align supports extension-free mapping mode where the position is reported without the CIGAR string.
- `-x` option will enable the alignment-free mode.
+ `-x` option will enable the extension-free mode.

 Example:
 ```